Tuesday, October 1, 2024

 Ultimately, the right to bodily integrity and the right to genital autonomy rest on the foundation of bodily self-ownership, no matter whose body we're talking about.
 Either there is a fundamental right to bodily self-ownership that applies to every body, regardless of sex, or there isn't.
 And, if there is, that means that that right is not just fundamental but universal.

 This ties in to the underlying concept of Cohen's film just as it does to Weigel's comments about inclusion.
 Importantly, the demands for justice and equality by any one group within the abbreviation "LGBTQIA" are not trivialized or diminished by the inclusion of any other group within that assemblage.
 The cause of advancing gay rights, for example, is not undermined by linking it conceptually and strategically to the cause of advancing intersex rights.
 By the same token, the right of intersex people and people with vulvas to autonomous control over their bodies (especially their genitals and reproductive organs) is not diminished, trivialized or threatened by acknowledging that that same right belongs no less to people who happen to have been born with penises.
 On the contrary: that right can only be strengthened by recognizing its universality.
 It's self-evident that a morally consistent principle is more powerful than one with a carve-out that omits 50% of the population.
 Hence, the campaigns to end female genital cutting and medically-unnecessary intersex surgeries can only be strengthened by joining forces with the campaign to end male genital cutting.
-Establishing the right to be free from nonconsensual genital surgery on a universal right of bodily self-ownership rather than on a right narrowly tailored to protect only people with vulvas or only people with intersex traits will help secure and guarantee this right for Every Body.
+Establishing the right to be free from nonconsensual genital surgery on the foundation of a universal right of bodily self-ownership rather than on a right narrowly tailored to protect only people with vulvas or only people with intersex traits will help secure and guarantee this right for Every Body.

 * * * * * * * * * * * * * * * * * * * * * * * * *